robbert-harms/ybe/README.rst

 Exporting to LaTeX
 ==================
-Alternatively, you could output your exam to a Latex file read for printing:
+Alternatively, you could output your exam to a Latex file ready for printing:

 .. code-block:: python